Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Rime on

 Howling Blast.
-We have this high in our priority since we want to avoid "overcapping" procs.
+We have this relatively high in our priority since we want to avoid "overcapping" procs.
 This is when you generate a proc when you already have one, wasting one use.
 Casting a naked

 Howling Blast (without Rime) is only ever worthwhile to maintain your